 A Designer’s Kitchen: Tessa’s Remodel, Final Chapter

-After evaluating their family’s needs, they decided to extend the kitchen through a space formerly occupied by a bulky and little-used dining booth.
-The window side of the booth was replaced with a low counter.
-The first thing seen by a visitor entering the front door, it is a natural focal point and has served as a party buffet, gift-and-cake zone for a shower and a perch for baby Jocelyn in her infant seat.
+They first extended the kitchen through a space formerly occupied by a bulky and little-used dining booth.
+In addition, a low counter replaced the window side of the booth.
+Now, visitors notice this natural focal point right when they walk through the front door.
+The low counter serves as a party buffet, gift-and-cake zone for a shower and a perch for baby Jocelyn in her infant seat.
 In a few years, it will serve as Jocelyn’s perfect-height prep zone.

-The second leg of the booth was replaced by a wine bar peninsula separating the kitchen from the family room.
+A wine bar peninsula replaced the second leg of the booth separating the kitchen from the family room.
 The wine rack provides a charming view from the dining room, and is perfectly situated for serving.
 When asked if wine was a special interest of theirs, Tessa replied, “Jake has learned to like wine.”

-Cove crown molding stacked above ogee trim provides a subtle touch of elegance that complements the simple lines of the Shaker-style birch cabinets.
+Cove crown molding stacked above ogee trim provides a subtle touch of elegance.
+Furthermore, it complements the simple lines of the Shaker-style birch cabinets.
 Notice the perfectly mitered corner – a testament to the patience and skill of finishing carpenters Jake and Jack (Tessa’s dad).

 Our designers all agree, one cabinet every kitchen needs is the drawer base.
 Here you see it outfitted with heavy-duty glides to carry the full weight of pots, pans and appliances.
 The built-in book shelf is a perfect way to use the space in front of the chase in the corner.

-Originally Tessa planned to keep the vintage stainless light fixture over the sink.
-As you can see, she settled instead on a modern pendant – the original fixture is slated for a new life in the basement man cave.
+Originally, Tessa planned to keep the vintage stainless light fixture over the sink.
+As you can see, she settled on a modern pendant instead.
+The original fixture may find a new home in the basement man cave.
 A narrow band of light rail trim conceals the low-profile under-cabinet task light fixtures.

 Determined to stick to their budget, Tessa and Jake carefully assessed their real needs when purchasing cabinets, appliances, flooring and backsplash.
 Specialty storage cabinets on Tessa’s must-have list included the drawer base shown above as well as a pull-out trash bin, pull-out spice cabinet and divided tray cabinet.

 Tessa found the function she wanted without the expense of professional range in a standard-width gas range with edge-to-edge cooking grates.
-In anticipation of the day when Jocelyn will be helping herself, the couple upgraded to a refrigerator with a dedicated snack drawer.
+The couple upgraded to a refrigerator with a dedicated snack drawer anticipating of the day Jocelyn will be helping herself.
 Tessa found backsplash tile similar to her first pick but, priced at $13 a square foot, half the cost.
 Custom laminate countertop won out over granite.
-The flooring is a vinyl plank self-stick material chosen to blend with the oak in the adjacent dining room.
+The vinyl plank self-stick material flooring blends perfectly with the oak in the adjacent dining room.

 Follow the links below to follow Tessa and Jake’s experience as first-time home owners from remodel planning through cabinet installation.